 OptiMSM was the supplement used in this study.

-While on the surface, saw palmetto (serenoa repens) might seem an odd choice for a nutraceutical like Halo Beauty, given it's often found in prostate supplements.
-But, I understand the logic behind its use.
+While on the surface, saw palmetto (serenoa repens) might seem an odd choice for a nutraceutical like Halo Beauty, because it's often found in prostate supplements.
+But, I understand the logic why its present.
 What's good for the prostate might also be good for hair too.
-How so?
-The science is a bit complicated but here is a summary:

 - Saw palmeto contains an extract called Beta sitosterol (pronounced beta-sight-toe-stair -all)

-- Beta sitosterol seems to decrease DHT (di-hydro-testosterone) which is linked to hair loss
+- Beta sitosterol decreases a hormone called DHT (di-hydro-testosterone) which is linked to hair loss

 - Reducing DHT levels, might help hair growth

-This plant, also known as Indian goosberry and Alma fruit can be thought of as similar to saw palmetto in that it also seems to reduce DHT levels.
+Amla fruit, also known as Indian goosberry is thought of as similar to saw palmetto by reducing DHT levels.
 While lab animal research has documented this effect, human evidence needs to confirm this.
+My hunch is saw palmetto and amla fruit would work together to cause an even greater decrease in DHT levels.

-See the Alma Fruit review for more insights.
+See the Amla Fruit Review for more insights.

 Grape Seed Extract

 Grape seeds contain an abundance of nutritional extracts.
 The label of Halo Beauty specifically mentions an extract called polyphenols.
-Polyphenols are a class of powerful antioxidants.
+Polyphenols are powerful antioxidants.
+While human proof is lacking, some animal evidence suggests grape seed extract might promote hair growth.

 In a study lasting 24 weeks, men who used pumpkin seed oil reported 40% more hair than men who used a placebo oil.
 Pumpkin seeds also contain essential fatty acids which might help skin retain moisture.